-A smaller value for the AIC and BIC tests indicate an improvement, especially with respect to overcoming the penalty of adding a parameter.
-For the Berquist-Sherman model test in Figure 5.2, there were no parameters added but the values increased a little, which is expected since the user selected parameters are not the optimal parameters.
-It is important to remember that the AIC and BIC tests tend to be model specific in the sense that they are less well suited for comparing different models and better suited for different parameterizations of the same model.
+Figure 5.2, there were no parameters added but the values increased a little which is expected since the user selected parameters are not the optimal parameters.
+It is important to remember that the AIC and BIC tests are model specific in the sense that they are not well suited for comparing different model, but rather different parameterizations of the same model.

-5.3.
-Outliers
+5.3 Outliers

 Identifying outliers in the data provides another useful test in determining model fit.
 Outliers can be represented graphically in a box-whisker plot, which shows the inter-quartile range (the 25th to 75th percentiles) and the median (50th percentile) of the residuals-the so-called box.
 The whiskers then extend to the largest values within three times this inter-quartile range.
 Values beyond the whiskers may generally be considered outliers and are identified individually with a point.
-For example, the box-whisker plots in Figure 5.3 compare the modeled and user selected parameters for the Berquist-Sherman model.
+For example, the Box-Whisker plots in Figure 5.3 compare the modeled and user selected parameters for the Berquist-Sherman model.

-If the data in those outlier cells genuinely represent events that cannot be expected to happen again, the outlier(s) may be removed from the model (by giving it/them zero
+If the data in those outlier cells genuinely represent events that cannot be expected to happen again, the outlier(s) may be removed from the model (by giving it/them zero weight).
+But extreme caution should be taken even when the removal of outliers seems warranted.
+The possibility always remains that apparent outliers may actually represent realistic extreme values, which, of course, are critically important to include as part of any sound analysis.